 Once the casserole has cooked on the stove top its good to go but I decided to add a nacho topping mainly because I knew my kids would love it.
 And also for the tasty texture the crunchy cheesy toasted tortilla chips bring.
 However, if preferred the nacho topping can just be omitted.

-First cook the onions and garlic.
+First cook the onions, garlic, carrots and bell peppers.

-Mix through the taco seasoning:
+Mix through the taco seasoning.

 Add the black beans, white beans and rice.
-Pour in the tomato passata and veggie stock:

-Simmer for 20 minutes:
+Simmer for 20 minutes.

-Transfer the mixture to a baking dish or casserole pan.
+Transfer the mixture to a casserole dish.

-Pop on the tortilla chips, shredded vegan cheese and chopped coriander/cilantro.
+Pop on the tortilla chips, shredded vegan cheese and chopped coriander [cilantro].

-Bake for 10 minutes:
+Bake for 10 minutes.

 The casserole will be deliciously melted, crispy and golden.

 Reheat leftovers by microwaving until piping hot (remove any nacho topping as it will likely go a bit soft).
+Give the leftovers a stir after a minute of reheating to ensure even reheating.
+The nacho topping can be reheated separately in a hot oven for a few minutes until crisp or within an air-fryer.

 * The beans can be subbed out for any of your preferred beans.